Thank you! Your submission has been received!

 A recent study by Gartner revealed that 20% of CEOs from Global 2000 companies have shown a heightened willingness to take risks and have reported increased resilience, attributing these improvements to advances in modular business redesign.

-Despite its advantages, enabling servitization brings its own set of challenges.
+Despite its advantages, servitization is not without challenges.
 Transitioning from an outcome-based business model to a service-oriented model requires significant changes in company culture, systems, and processes.
 OEMs must invest in training, technology, and infrastructure to support service delivery.
 Additionally, there is the risk of cannibalizing existing product sales, and OEMs must carefully manage this transition to avoid negative impacts on their traditional revenue streams.

-The Application Enablement approach provides frameworks and guidelines that can aid OEMs in navigating the transition to servitization.
+AIoT provides frameworks and guidelines that can aid OEMs and enterprises in navigating the transition to servitization.
 These include principles for digital transformation, innovation, and sustainable economic growth.
-By leveraging AEP guidelines, OEMs can:
+By leveraging AIoT’s guidelines, OEMs and enterprises can:

 • Develop Clear Strategies: Define a servitization vision and roadmap that aligns with the organization’s overall goals.